 Neuenschwander, Branson, and Gsponer (2008) (NBG) introduced a derivative of the CRM for dose-escalation clinical trials using the model:

-where \(p_i\) is the probability of
+is the probability of toxicity at the

-authors place a bivariate normal prior.
-This model is very similar to
+prior.
+This model is very similar to the two-parameter logistic CRM,

-stan_crm(model = 'logistic2')
+implemented with stan_crm(model = 'logistic2')

 .
-However, a notable
+However, a

-difference is that the dose, \(x_i\),
+notable difference is that the dose,

 enters the model as a covariate.
 This dispenses with the toxicity